 UltraSabers is well known among collectors for offering a wide variety of design features in our line of lightsabers.
-Are you looking for a blue lightsaber to display your devotion to the Jedi cause?
+Are you looking for a blue lightsaber to display your devotion to the Jedi cause or a red lightsaber to support the Sith?
 Do you prefer the expanded combat capabilities presented by the double-bladed lightsaber?
 Does your style demand a light, single blade lightsaber for quick flourishes, or a hefty blade for powerful swings?
 Every saber across the arsenal is available with these options and more, giving every fan and duelist access to the perfect configuration for their needs.
 For some of our customers, all these choices can be a bit overwhelming!

 To help determine your best lightsaber to buy, we thought it would be helpful for you to learn about the various advantages and disadvantages associated with certain blade features.